TobiasPiontek/NauticNavigation/README.md

 ## How to run
 - A pre build version as a jar is available right from the start
-- Simply start the .bat file on Windows or use the .sh on MacOS oder Linux
+- Simply start the .bat file on Windows or use the .sh on MacOS or Linux

 - There are three modes available:
     - [0] Generate new grid graph and start webserver